 Experimental design

-Based on the 36 genotypes, we designed a set of 54 binary mixtures selected at random, with each genotype observed in three different mixtures (Supplementary Table 2).
-Pure stands (here refereeing to groups of a single genotype, n = 36) and mixtures (here referring to groups of two genotypes, n = 54) were grown in RhizoTubes® (Jeudy et al., 2016), transparent pots designed for high-throughput root phenotyping (Figure 1a & 1b), with six plants per RhizoTube®.
-The six plants had the same genotype in pure stands, whereas two genotypes were grown in alternate positions in the mixtures (Figure 1c).
-The 36 monocultures and the 54 mixtures were grown under combined water and nutrient limitation (R- treatment) or under optimal growth conditions (R+ treatment).
-All monocultures and mixtures were replicated three times within each treatment following a randomized complete block design within treatment, leading to a total of 540 RhizoTubes® (Figure 1c).
+Based on the 36 genotypes, we designed a set of 54 binary mixtures selected at random, with each genotype observed in three different mixtures (Supplementary Table S2).
+Pure stands (here referring to groups of a single genotype, n = 36) and mixtures (here referring to groups of two genotypes, n = 54) were grown in RhizoTubes® (Jeudy et al., 2016), transparent pots designed for high-throughput root phenotyping (Fig. 1A & B), with six plants per RhizoTube® placed ~ 9 cm apart.
+The six plants had the same genotype in pure stands, whereas two genotypes were grown in alternate positions in the mixtures (Fig. 1C).
+The 36 pure stands and the 54 mixtures were grown under unlimited resource conditions (R+ treatment) or under combined water and nutrient limitation (R- treatment).
+All pure stands and mixtures were replicated three times within each treatment following a randomized complete block design within treatment, leading to a total of 540 RhizoTubes® (Fig. 1C).
 In addition, six RhizoTubes® per experimental block per treatment (i.e., 36 RhizoTubes® in total) were grown with the commercial variety ANVERGUR and were used as controls to check for environmental heterogeneity in the greenhouse.

 Growth conditions

 Seeds were first disinfected with a solution of 6 g/L of active chlorine (4 tablets/L of a standard commercial chlorine) in which they were immersed, agitated for 15 min, and finally rinsed 10 times with sterile water on the 22nd of June 2019.
 They were then soaked overnight, and sown into Petri dishes on the 23rd.
 They stayed at 4°C during 24h before being transplanted on the into the RhizoTubes® on the 24th.
 RhizoTubes® have a diameter of 17 cm and a depth of 49.5 cm (Jeudy et al., 2016).
 They were filled with a 25:75 mixture of sand (Biot B4, Silices et Refractaires de la Méditerranée) and perlite.
 Temperatures were maintained around 20-25°C, relative humidity around 70-80%, and photoperiod was set to 16h, with an average PAR of 330 µmol.m-².s-1 during the day.
-Seedlings were daily provided with a liquid nutrient solution that contained water, N, P, K and all micronutrients required for plant growth (Supplementary Table 3).
-The water content of each RhizoTube® was monitored each day, and the amounts of nutrient solution were adjusted to maintain the RhizoTubes® at 100% of their water storage capacity (Supplementary Figure 1).
-In the R- treatment, the provision of nutritive solution was stopped on June 28th (four days after seedling transfer), causing the water content to decrease, ultimately reaching 55% of the full storage capacity by the end of the experiment (Supplementary Figure 1).
-Plants were harvested between the 16th and the 19th of July, i.e., about three weeks after transplantation, and were at the beginning of the tillering stage.
+Seedlings were daily provided with a liquid nutrient solution that contained water, N, P, K and all micronutrients required for plant growth (Supplementary Table S3).
+The water content of each RhizoTube® was monitored each day, and the amounts of nutrient solution were adjusted to maintain the RhizoTubes® at 100% of their water storage capacity (Supplementary Fig. S1).
+In the R- treatment, the provision of nutritive solution was stopped on June 28th (four days after seedling transfer), causing the water content to decrease, ultimately reaching 55% of the full storage capacity by the end of the experiment (Supplementary Fig. S1).
+Given the size of the experiment (3240 plants to be phenotyped at harvest), the plants were harvested on four consecutives dates, between the 16th and the 19th of July, i.e., about three weeks after transplantation.
+All were at the beginning of the tillering stage.

 Phenotyping